Miracloon/pflotran-documentation/source/developer_guide/software_productivity_sustainability.rst

   New capability is implemented in PFLOTRAN based on the following categorization:

   New **scientific process models** are documented with governing equations, associated constitutive relations, and underlying assumptions clearly defined.
-A prototype of the process model is coded in a development branch (or fork) of the repository, where new development is isolated from the repository's default branch.
+A prototype of the process model is coded in a feature branch (or fork) of the repository, where new development is isolated from the repository's master branch.
 All development (prototype to full implementation) will continue in this branch until the implementation is deemed successful.
 At that point, the new capability enters an alpha stage where testing is performed to verify the correctness of the implementation (e.g. verification or validation).
 Once tested, unit and/or regression tests are implemented.
-A pull request is then submitted to the default branch where lead developers review the proposed changes and unit/regression tests, ensure that the tests pass.
-Once accepted, the changes are merged with the default branch, and the code is deployed to the public in beta form through the developer version of the code.
+A pull request is then submitted to the master branch where Senior Developers review the proposed changes and unit/regression tests, ensure that the tests pass.
+Once accepted, the changes are merged with the master branch, and the code is deployed to the public in beta form through the development version of the code.

   New **code infrastructure** (e.g. code refactoring to improve performance and/or usability, update updating third-party library interfaces, adding error messaging, etc.) does not require the level of detailed documentation associated with process models.
 However, the stages of implementation and acceptance remain the same.
-All unit and regression tests must pass before changes may be merged with the default branch.
+All unit and regression tests must pass before changes may be merged with the master branch.

 *How are new and revised capabilities integrated into the existing software while preserving existing capabilities (regression testing)?*